 - What should my blood pressure be?

 - What conditions or situations will increase my blood pressure?

 - How much should I weigh?
 Can you recommend a diet or eating plan to help me reach that weight?

-- Would I benefit from a visit to a Registered Dietitian in order to achieve my dietary goals?
+- Would I benefit from a visit to a Registered Dietitian to achieve my dietary goals?

-- What kind of diet should I be following to help control my blood pressure?
+- What kind of diet should I follow to help manage my blood pressure?

 - How much exercise should I be doing?
 What types of activities are recommended?

 - What is the name of my blood pressure medication?